sharingcloud/github-scbot/README.md

 - [x] Enable auto-merge
 - [x] Actions that can be triggered from external sources, with simple token-based authentication
 - [x] Give rights to external sources on specific repositories
-- [ ] Simple permission system to control who can type which command
-- [ ] Terminal-like interface to manage pull request status
+- [ ] Terminal UI interface to manage pull request status

 ## Step labels